 Anatomy and Physiology II with Medical Terminology

 Anatomy and Physiology II continues the study begun in the first anatomy course.
 Body systems covered are sensory, nervous, integumentary (the skin), digestive, endocrine (the glands), and reproductive.
 Included is the branch of medicine and surgery concerned with childbirth and the care of women giving birth, obstetrics.

 Like the first course, the language of medicine is integrated into the examination of each body system.
 Medical words are taught, along with their relationship to the human body.
-Medical assisting program students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures.
+Hunter Business School students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures.
 This new language is used to facilitate communication with other health care professionals about their patients.
 Abbreviations and medical specialties are included.
 Prerequisite: MA302

 MA501 (60 hours)

-Medical assisting program students learn how to prepare a new patient’s medical record.
+Hunter Business School students learn how to prepare a new patient’s medical record.
 They study and practice taking and documenting vital signs (body temperature, blood pressure, pulse, and respiratory rate).
-The class covers how to assist physicians with a physical examination, as well as with specialty exams involving obstetrics, pediatrics, the gastrointestinal system, gynecology, urology, and geriatrics.
+The medical assisting class covers how to assist physicians with a physical examination, as well as with specialty exams involving obstetrics, pediatrics, the gastrointestinal system, gynecology, urology, and geriatrics.
 Prerequisite: None

 Medical Administrative and Business Practices